 „Na Parkánu” Pub

-Enjoy the Pilsner Urquell beer together with various beer specialities in a pleasant atmosphere of the traditional old time pub situated next to the Brewery Museum.
+Enjoy the Pilsner Urquell beer and various beer specialities in a pleasant atmosphere of the traditional old-time pub situated next to the Brewery Museum.

 „Na Spilce” Restaurant